How to Actually Reprioritize

 4. What are you running toward?

 It’s natural to feel a sense of scarcity, but reprioritization isn’t just about setting aside prior commitments because you don’t have enough.
 Remember: you are letting go of some things so that you can focus on the most important things right now.
 Ask yourself and communicate: What are we making room for?
 What are we running toward?
 What are we weeding out (or moving aside), and what will that enable us to grow?
-In particular, what are some new priorities that have come up because of COVID-19?
+In particular, what are some new priorities that have come up?
 What are we currently not doing that we can or should add because there is an opportunity to leverage or a critical need to fill?
+Use our Weaving it All Together guide and worksheet to chart your course.

 5. Don’t lose sight of equity.